RahmaRBH/decoder-LM/README.md

 # GPT from Scratch

-A decoder-only transformer language model built from scratch in PyTorch, trained on Python source code from the CodeSearchNet dataset.
+A decoder-only transformer language model built from scratch in PyTorch, trained on Python source code from the CodeSearchNet dataset — ~500k real-world Python functions scraped from open-source GitHub repositories.
 Implements the GPT-2 architecture with BPE tokenization, multi-head self-attention, and W&B experiment tracking.

 ## Architecture